Estimated reading time: 5 minutes

 Let’s Get Wild

 Wildpark Düsseldorf (AKA Wildpark Düsseldorf Grafenberg, or Wildpark im Grafenberger Wald) is a beautiful wildlife park located in a forest, Grafenberger Wald.
-It’s not that far away from central Düsseldorf and accessible by public transportation (although you might need to walk a bit, depends on which station you choose to stop at).
+The park is not that far away from central Düsseldorf and accessible by public transportation (although you might need to walk a bit, depends on which station you choose to stop at).

-The park houses a variety of native species: different species of deer, wild boars, fowls such as pheasants, and (my favorite part) small predators like wildcats, ferrets, and foxes.
+The park houses a variety of native species.
+Among them: different species of deer, wild boars, fowls such as pheasants, and (my favorite part) small predators like wildcats, ferrets, and foxes.
 Apparently, there are also raccoons (which are not native to Europe) but I still have not seen them.
 The park also has an education center and playground for kids.

 Here is a gorgeous European wildcat I saw there: